 Simon could hear drumming fingers as his prey deliberated.
 “Ok, when can you come around?”

-Maybury sat opposite on a plain wooden chair.
-He must have noticed Simon’s expression as he stared at the old hi-fi, because he said, “I suppose you could give me some advice on the latest models.
+In front of him was a stained coffee table on which stood a glaringly bright chintzy lamp and a dirty old ashtray containing cigar stubs.
+Simon tried to ignore the pervasive smell of mould from the sofa, brushing dust from his Armani suit.
+Maybury sat opposite on a plain wooden chair, relaxed in his white tee-shirt, jeans and trainers.
+He must have noticed Simon’s expression as he stared at the ancient hi-fi, because he said, “All inherited from my parents along with the house, I’m afraid.
+I couldn’t bear to get rid of them.
+I expect you could give me some advice on the latest models, though.
 I keep meaning to replace them but just haven’t got round to it.”

 Simon nodded earnestly.
 Always find common ground with the punter, no matter how painful.
 “I’m afraid I like to have the best – Bang and Olufsen, Sony.
 You’ll be able to when you sell this house with new double glazing.
 It looks like you’re planning to leave quite soon.”
-He squinted at Maybury, but the lamp hurt his eyes.
+He squinted at Maybury, but the lamp light hurt his eyes.

 Simon was impressed.
 “Yes, as a matter of fact.
-I guess we share quite a few interests, if you know what I mean.”
+I guess we share quite a few interests – if you know what I mean.”
 He pulled a face and Maybury laughed roguishly.
 Simon checked his watch.

 Maybury said, with an envious glance, “I suppose that’s a real Rolex?”